impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 Each of these components does something different:

  - `gcc` does the same thing as in the first `make` rule- it invokes the Gnu C Compiler.
- - `-dynamiclib`: according to [the gcc docs](https://web.archive.org/web/20221117171743/https://gcc.gnu.org/onlinedocs/gcc/Darwin-Options.html), "When passed this option, GCC produces a dynamic library instead of an executable when linking, using the Darwin libtool command."
+ - `-dynamiclib`: according to [the gcc docs](https://web.archive.org/web/20221117171743/https://gcc.gnu.org/onlinedocs/gcc/Darwin-Options.html){:target="_blank" rel="noopener"}, "When passed this option, GCC produces a dynamic library instead of an executable when linking, using the Darwin libtool command."
 I'll explain more in the tangent below on dynamic libraries.
  - `-dynamic`: I'm not sure what this does, actually.
 I see a reference to it in the same gcc docs, but at the very bottom with no explanation on what it does.
 TODO- figure out how this is different from the `-dynamiclib` flag.
  - `-undefined`: to be honest, at first this looked to me like a mistake, similar to the times when I've seen a `null` value be passed into a string-interpolation in JS and end up being resolved to the string "undefined".
-That's not the case here, since it's explicitly set to this value [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/shobj-conf#L207), inside the file "shobj-conf".
+That's not the case here, since it's explicitly set to this value [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/shobj-conf#L207){:target="_blank" rel="noopener"}, inside the file "shobj-conf".
 However, I'm not sure what its purpose is.
 TODO- figure out what the "undefined" flag does.
  - `dynamic_lookup`: not sure what this does either.
 TODO- figure out what "dynamic_lookup" does.
  - `-o ../libexec/rbenv-realpath.dylib`: this means that the output of the `gcc` command should be the file "../libexec/rbenv-realpath.dylib".
  - `realpath.o`: this is the input file for the `gcc` common here.

 So while we can't be sure what precisely this command is doing (since we don't know what all the flags do), we can make a guess.
 Taken together, it appears that we are compiling "realpath.o" into a dynamic library named "../libexec/rbenv-realpath.dylib".

-UPDATE: after substantial searching, I Google the phrase "dynamic_lookup gcc", and I find [the following search result](https://github.com/ziglang/zig/issues/8016):
+UPDATE: after substantial searching, I Google the phrase "dynamic_lookup gcc", and I find [the following search result](https://github.com/ziglang/zig/issues/8016){:target="_blank" rel="noopener"}:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1129am.png" width="80%" style="border: 1px solid black; padding: 0.5em">